Connecticut & New York

 9. A 6 mil vapor barrier is draped over the drain board and stone.

 10. We install a 3/4 HP cast-iron sump pump with a backup pump and battery into the sump pump station.
-The status of the battery and pumps are available 24/7 through wifie on your mobile phone or computer or directly through the status indicators located on top of the battery.
+The status of the battery and pumps is available 24/7 through wifie on your mobile phone or computer, or directly through the status indicators located on top of the battery.

 11. A y-connector with a check valve allows both pumps to discharge water through the same discharge pipe to the outside through the wall or to an existing sewer/septic discharge pipe inside.

-12. The discharge pipe outside your home will send water into an installed corrugated four-inch pipe packed in stone below the ground.
+12. The discharge pipe outside your home will send water into a four-inch corrugated pipe installed below the ground, packed in stone.
 The pipe will run safely from the house to a dry well bubbler pot.

 14. In an unfinished space with exposed unpainted walls, we apply four feet of SuperSlurry from the floor up on the walls.
 It has the same crystalline properties as our SuperCrete Product.

-15. All broken cement, dirt, and debris are removed during installation.
+15. All broken cement, dirt, and debris are removed during the installation process.
 Final post-mess removal is completed at the end to leave the job site clean and clear.

 Do you need basement waterproofing?